4pplet/cyber60/README.md

 ![alt text](./readme-images/cyber60-alps_Rev_A1.jpg "PCB View - Rev A")

 ## ALPS Revisions:
-- A1 - initial revision/prototype
+- A1 - initial revision/prototype, builds on MX rev A2